 The song primarily uses a 4-chord progression which is G, Cadd9, Em7 to Cadd9.
 This repeats throughout the song and is quite easy to remember, but do be conscious of the strumming pattern, as it’s a large contributor to the groove and overall feel of the song.

 Click Here for tab for Love Story

 One of Taylor’s biggest-ever singles, complete with a stellar music video which loosely follows the story of William Shakespeare’s Romeo and Juliet, and is currently sitting at 613 million views on YouTube.
 It’s a country/pop song that works great on either acoustic or electric.
 It was a massive commercial success, selling 18 million copies worldwide, winning numerous awards, and going 8x platinum in the US.

 The song uses a very catchy and easy to play chord progression, which every guitarist should have in their vocabulary.
 It can also be played with a capo to make some of the barre chords a little easier to hold.
 But no worries if you don’t have one on hand, it’s very playable without.
 The song is in C major and again be aware of the strumming pattern, particularly where there is a doubled-up downstroke on the offbeat (D-DU).

 Click Here for tab for Shake it Off

-This is the one many people will be here for, with its upbeat feel and ludicrously catchy verse and chorus hooks, this song is guaranteed to get everyone young and old dancing along as you play it.
-The song sold over 10 million copies in the US alone and spent 50 weeks in the billboard top 100.
-It also has an accompanying music video which, drama and controversy aside, is also very light-hearted and entertaining.
+This is the one many people will be here for.
+With its upbeat feel and ludicrously catchy verse and chorus hooks, this song is guaranteed to get everyone young and old dancing along as you play, whether at a party or a campfire singalong.
+The song sold over 10 million copies in the US alone and spent 50 weeks in the Billboard Top 100.
+It also has an accompanying music video which, drama and controversy aside, is also very lighthearted and entertaining.

 You Belong with Me